Leveraging Self-Supervised Audio-Visual Pretrained Models to Improve Vocoded Speech Intelligibility in Cochlear Implant Simulation: Introduction

-Developing an efficient AVSE system with limited training data is a crucial undertaking in real-world scenarios.
-Following \cite{chern2022audio}, we address this challenge by exploiting self-supervised learning (SSL) in AVSE.
-The motivation for our work is the ability of SSL models to automatically label features and generate them based on knowledge of the input data.
-Specifically, instead of providing simple labels for each object as is the case for most supervised methods, SSL allows the extraction of more representative features such as the relative position of certain objects and their contextual relationship.
-This boosts performance by improving inference and reduces the amount of raw data required for pre-training \cite{kolesnikov2019revisiting,doersch2015unsupervised}.
-For example, the well-known Bidirectional Encoder Representations from Transformers (BERT) model produces contextual representations of languages generated using only a plain text corpus.
-BERT is a versatile AI pre-training model originally developed for Natural Language Processing (NLP).
-Compared to previous models using supervised methods, BERT has been shown to deliver substantial improvements in performance for a wide variety of tasks such as NLP and word recognition \cite{kenton2019bert, shin2019effective, huang2021speech}.
-HuBERT, a BERT-derived model using hidden-units \cite{hsu2021hubert}, has proven to be effective for denoising from an noise speech \cite{huang2022investigating, hung2022boosting}.
-In this paper, we develop a novel SSL-AVSE framework by leveraging AV-HuBERT~\cite{shi2022learning}, which is a HuBERT-based audio-visual model.
+Developing an efficient AVSE system with limited training data is a critical challenge in real-world applications.
+Following \cite{chern2022audio}, we address this issue by leveraging self-supervised learning (SSL) in AVSE.
+SSL models are trained by reconstructing the original input at the output, thereby learning to effectively analyze and resynthesize the data without requiring labels.
+Across numerous tasks, SSL has demonstrated its ability to extract more representative features, thereby boosting performance in downstream classification and regression tasks \cite{kolesnikov2019revisiting,doersch2015unsupervised}.
+For example, the well-known Bidirectional Encoder Representations from Transformers (BERT) model generates contextual language representations from large text corpora.
+As a versatile AI pretraining model originally developed for Natural Language Processing (NLP), BERT has demonstrated substantial performance improvements over previous supervised approaches across a wide range of tasks, including language understanding and speech recognition \cite{kenton2019bert,shin2019effective,huang2021speech}.
+In speech processing, HuBERT—a BERT-derived model based on hidden units \cite{hsu2021hubert}—has shown strong effectiveness for the SE task \cite{huang2022investigating, hung2022boosting}.
+Building on these advances, we propose a novel SSL-AVSE framework that leverages AV-HuBERT \cite{shi2022learning}, an audio-visual extension of HuBERT.